 No solicitation, as defined above, shall be conducted on any property, street, or sidewalk, or in any building, structure, or facility owned or controlled by The University of Texas System or any of its institutions unless permitted by the Regents’ Rules and Regulations, Series 80103, shall be conducted on the campus of the Health Science Center with the following exceptions as defined in the Health Science Center Handbook of Operating Procedures, Policy 9.1.7:

-- Registered student organizations may collect membership fees and admission for events and similar activities only if prior approval is obtained from the Vice President for Academic, Faculty and Student Affairs or the Chief Student Affairs Officer and the required accounting for such activities is made to the Vice President for Academic, Faculty and Student Affairs or the Chief Student Affairs Officer.
+- Registered or sponsored student organizations may collect membership fees and admission for events and similar activities only if prior approval is obtained from the Vice President for Academic, Faculty and Student Affairs or the Chief Student Affairs Officer and the required accounting for such activities is made to the Vice President for Academic, Faculty and Student Affairs or the Chief Student Affairs Officer.

-- Per the Regent's Rules and Regulations, Series 80103, (Collection or Sales by a University Organization) the collection of contributions or the sale of merchandise, publications, food, or nonalcoholic beverages by the students’ association or by a registered student, faculty, or staff organization.
-A students’ association or a registered student, faculty, or staff organization may not conduct such solicitation activities on behalf of or for the benefit of any individual, association, organization, corporation, or group of individuals that is not registered as a student, faculty, or staff organization.
+- Per the Regent's Rules and Regulations, Series 80103, (Collection or Sales by a University Organization) the collection of contributions or the sale of merchandise, publications, food, or nonalcoholic beverages by the students’ association or by a sponsored or registered student, faculty, or staff organization.
+A students’ association or a registered or sponsored student, faculty, or staff organization may not conduct such solicitation activities on behalf of or for the benefit of any individual, association, organization, corporation, or group of individuals that is not registered as a student, faculty, or staff organization.